 Development Director Shelley Kerley has been at St. Louis Public Radio since May, 1990.
 Prior to coming to St. Louis Public Radio, she was the Development Director at public radio station WUIS-FM in Springfield, Illinois.
 She holds a Masters Degree in business administration from Western Illinois University and is an accomplished violinist and pianist, earning a bachelors degree in music education from the same institution.
 She is a member of the Association of Fundraising Professionals and the Public Radio Association of Development Officers and serves on the board of the Masterworks Chorale.
 With husband John and two boys, she also tries to find time to enjoy dinner with friends, camping and hiking, a little gardening and an occasional sail.

-Interactive Media Manager Madalyn Painter joined the station in 2006, after working for three years as Online Communications Manager for KETC/Channel 9, St. Louis Public Television.
+Digital Media Manager Madalyn Painter joined the station in 2006, after working for three years as Online Communications Manager for KETC/Channel 9, St. Louis Public Television.
 Her professional awards include a 2005 APEX Award of Excellence for a Web site and three Regional Edward R. Murrow Awards.
 She has lived in St. Louis since graduating in 2000 from the University of Missouri-Columbia.
 She has a master's degree in social work from Saint Louis University.
 She enjoys gardening, visual art, dance, poetry, living in St. Louis City, and listening to public radio.
-Her favorite public radio shows are To the Best of Our Knowledge, Radio Lab, Wait Wait..., Speaking of Faith, The Splendid Table, and This American Life.
+Her favorite public radio shows are To the Best of Our Knowledge, Radio Lab, Wait Wait..., On Being, The Splendid Table, and This American Life.